ewels/rich-click/README.md

 - 🌈 Rich command-line formatting of click help and error messages
 - 💫 Nice styles be default, usage is simply `import rich_click as click`
+- 🎁 Group commands and options into named panels
+- ❌ Well formatted error messages
 - 🔢 Easily give custom sort order for options and commands
-- 🎁 Group commands and options into named panels
 - 🎨 Extensive customisation of styling and behaviour possible

 ![rich-click](docs/images/command_groups.png)